anushkarao5/USAirlinesSentimentAnalysis/README.md

 - The idea is that each iterative tree should have a lower misclassification rate.
 - XGBoost combines predictions from  all trees to make a final prediction on the sentiment of a tweet.

+- After evaluating the model’s performance using default parameters, we begin hyperparameter tuning.
+- We train each of the tuned models and compare the metrics.

 </details>